Looking for super affordable DIY rehearsal dinner decorations? This is such an easy centerpiece you can put together in minutes.

 I’m sharing all about the wedding this week, but before the wedding comes the rehearsal dinner.

-And DIY rehearsal centerpieces that looked like this.
+And DIY rehearsal dinner decorations that looked like this.

 I made these DIY centerpieces myself with these vintage sugar molds.